schilln/schilln/README.md

 However, more complicated and useful systems are common, such as a vibrating rotor in a car or jet engine.

 The method assumes inputs and outputs can be approximated with truncated Fourier series.
-It is commonly developed using trigonometric basis functions (i.e., sines and cosines), but I attempt to develop the theory and implement it using complex exponential functions (i.e., $\exp(i \theta)$).
+It is commonly developed using trigonometric basis functions (i.e., sines and cosines), but I attempt to develop the theory and implement it using complex exponential functions (i.e., $$\exp(i \theta)$$).
 While some work remains to be done, I've made significant progress, and it's been a fun experience working through the math with relevant literature as a guide.

 ## memorize app ([source](https://github.com/schilln/memorize))